-Users booking trips to Málaga from Tétouan found flights 98% cheaper than the average price of flights to Málaga.
+Users booking trips to Málaga from Fez found flights 98% cheaper than the average price of flights to Málaga.
 To find the cheapest price to Málaga from your area, use momondo’s Airport-to-Airport Pricing Tool.

 Beaches like Playa la Malagueta are most often visited during June, July, or August, as the weather is usually above 70 degrees fahrenheit with a low chance of rain.

-Those flying to Málaga could potentially find better pricing at Granada Federico Garcia Lorca Airport (48 mi from Málaga city center), Jerez de la Frontera La Parra Airport (91 mi from Málaga city center) or Sevilla Airport (94 mi from Málaga city center) depending on the month and departure airport.
+Those flying to Málaga could potentially find better pricing at Granada Federico Garcia Lorca Airport (48 mi from Málaga city center), Jerez de la Frontera La Parra Airport (91 mi from Málaga city center) or Seville Airport (94 mi from Málaga city center) depending on the month and departure airport.

-Prices vary based on where travelers are departing from, but on average, the cheapest airport to fly to in Málaga is Sevilla Airport where the average price is $744pp.
+Prices vary based on where travelers are departing from, but on average, the cheapest airport to fly to in Málaga is Granada Federico Garcia Lorca Airport where the average price is $742pp.
 Users typically find the best prices when using momondo’s Airport-to-Airport Pricing Tool.

-Spain has reopened its borders to travelers from most EU countries; however, entry remains restricted to travelers arriving from other areas, except for Spanish nationals and residents, and accompanying immediate family members.
-As of July 22, travelers arriving from Montenegro and Serbia are no longer allowed to enter Spain.
+Spain has reopened its borders to travelers from most EU and Schengen Area countries; however, entry remains restricted to travelers arriving from other areas, except for Spanish nationals and residents, and accompanying immediate family members.
+Spain will not allow entry to inbound travelers that have been in the UK, Brazil or South Africa until at least March 16, with the exception of nationals and residents of Andorra and Spain.
+As of July 22, travelers arriving from Serbia are no longer allowed to enter Spain.
 For travelers arriving from outside the EU, only the following categories of travelers may enter: •Habitual residents in the European Union, Schengen Associated States, Andorra, Monaco, The Vatican, or San Marino. •Holders of a long-term visa issued by a Schengen member of Schengen Associated State who are going to that country. •Health professionals coming to Spain for work. •Goods and transport personnel in the practice of their duties. •Diplomats, consular, international officials, military personnel, civil protection and members of humanitarian organizations in the practice of their duties. •Students who study in one of the EU/Schengen member states and possess the appropriate visa or equivalent permit and medical insurance.
 They may enter the country 15 days prior to the start of their studies. •Highly qualified workers, including participants in high-level sporting events that take place in Spain. •People traveling for duly accredited family reasons. •People traveling for duly accredited humanitarian reasons of reasons of force major. •Residents of Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, or Uruguay, provided that they have come directly from these countries or only made international transits at airports outside of these countries.Entry requirements